 All guidelines are derived from federal regulations [23 CFR 450.316].
 The guidelines regarding public participation and involvement are closely aligned with the outlined objectives employed by the Louisiana Department of Transportation and Development in its Public Participation/Involvement Plan.
-The PIP, at minimum, describes explicit procedures, strategies and desired outcomes.
+The PIP, at minimum, describes explicit procedures, strategies, and desired outcomes.

-Figure 5 - MPO Planning Rule Requirements and Methods of Compliance
+Figure 3 - MPO Planning Rule Requirements and Methods of Compliance

-Requirement Method of Compliance Provide adequate public notice of public participation activities and time for public review and comment at key decision points.
-Notice of public involvement activities is achieved through notices in local newspapers, including those predominately serving low income and minority groups; web/social media postings; mail outs; and press releases.
-Provide timely notice and reasonable access to information about transportation issues and processes.
-Post information on the www.nlcoglistens.com websites, as well as on social media.
+Re quirement Method of Compliance 1.
+Provide adequate public notice of public participation activities and time for public review and comment at key decision points.
+Notice of public involvement activities is achieved through e-mails to our Community Contacts distribution list; local newspapers, including those predominately serving low income and minority groups; web/social media postings; mail outs; and press releases.
+The website and social media channel(s) are the primary outlets used to post public notices.
+Interested parties will be added to our Community Contacts list upon request.
+2. Provide timely notice and reasonable access to information about transportation issues and processes.
+Post information on the www.nlcog.org and websites, as well as on social media.
+Documents on which NLCOG seeks public input will also be available at local government offices and public libraries.
 The staff of NLCOG is also available to speak at various organizations about regionally significant issues and opportunities for public involvement.

-Employ visualization techniques to describe metropolitan transportation plans and TIPs.
 Visualization techniques will be utilized at public meetings to enhance the understanding of topic(s).
-Visual techniques utilized may include the use of Geographic Information Systems (GIS), sketches, maps, graphs, charts, photographs, posters, models, audiovisual equipment, overhead projector slides, handouts, film and video footage, videotapes, audio tapes and electronic media.
-Make public information (technical information and meeting notices) available in electronically accessible formats and means.
-The NLCOG maintains a website that provides an overview of the agency, a listing of major programs, and background on various projects.
-The web site provides easy access to transportation related documents, a calendar of events, GIS maps, and a listing of advisory committee members and staff.
-Meeting agendas and minutes are also posted to the web site and the public can e-mail the MPO staff directly via the web site.
+Visual techniques utilized may include the use of 3.
+Employ visualization Geographic Information Systems (GIS), sketches, techniques to describe illustrations, maps, graphs, charts, photographs, metropolitan transportation posters, models, audio-visual equipment, overhead plans and TIPs. projector slides, handouts, film and video footage, videotapes, audio tapes and electronic media.
+Visualization techniques are also used in planning documents such as the MTP and TIP.
+NLCOG maintains a website that provides an overview of the agency, a listing of major programs, and 4.
+Make public information background on various projects.
+The web site provides (technical information and easy access to transportation related documents, a meeting notices) available in calendar of events, GIS maps, and a listing of advisory electronically accessible committee members and staff.
+Meeting agendas and formats and means. minutes are also posted to the web site and the public can e-mail the MPO staff directly via the web site.
 The web site is updated on a regular basis.
-Hold any public meetings at convenient and accessible locations and times.
 All meetings are open to the public.
-Every effort will be made to accommodate traditionally under-served audiences including low-income and minority households and persons with disabilities.
-Efforts will be made to host meetings at public libraries and other highly visible public areas such as schools or community agencies for increased public access.
+Every effort will be made to accommodate traditionally under-served audiences including low-income and minority 5.
+Hold any public meetings at households and persons with disabilities.
+Efforts will convenient and accessible be made to host meetings at highly visible public areas locations and times. such as schools, libraries, or community agencies for increased public access.
 All NLCOG meetings are accessible to persons with disabilities.
-Demonstrate explicit consideration and response to public input received during the development of the metropolitan transportation plan and the TIP.
-All correspondence is answered in a timely manner; public meeting comments and their responses are summarized and included as an appendix to the respective project, study, or plan.
-Seek out and consider the needs of the traditionally underserved in the decision-making process.
-NLCOG will contact minority, disabled, low-income, and other traditionally underserved communities to exchange information regarding participation in the decision-making process.
+6. Demonstrate explicit consideration and response to All correspondence is answered in a timely manner; public input received during public meeting comments and their responses are the development of the summarized and included as an appendix to the metropolitan transportation respective project, study, or plan. plan and the TIP.
+7. Seek out and consider the NLCOG will contact minority, disabled, low-income, needs of the traditionally and other traditionally underserved communities to underserved in the decisionexchange information regarding participation in the making process. decision-making process.